w314/notes/javaNotes/javaAdvanced.md

 - By using Optional, we can specify alternate values to return or alternate code to run.

 - do not use Optionals as method parameters
-- The intent of Java when releasing Optional was to use it as a return type, thus indicating that a method could return an empty value
+- The intent of Java when releasing Optional was to use it as a return type, thus indicating that a method could return an empty value, but they can also be used where null is likely to cause errors

 - using Optional in a serializable class will result in a `NotSerializableException`

 ### Creating Optional Objects